-Introducing the Glossary

-The Glossary is a project level lexicon of the important terms and their meanings categorized by type.
+Introducing the Glossary The Glossary is a project level lexicon of the important terms and their meanings categorized by type.
 Any number of terms, their types and meanings can be defined and these can be referenced from the notes of model elements.
 The terms can be included in documentation or generated as a stand-alone report.
 When working with domain specific requirement specifications, architectures and other models it is essential that new terms and over-ridden meanings for common words or phrases are kept in a suitable dictionary format to ensure proper understanding of documentation and specifications.

-Glossary Item Details
+Glo ssary Item Details

-Te m : Туре:
+Т em: Type:

 Stock Item Business 💌

-Meaning: B $I \ \underline{U} \ \underline{A} \mid :\equiv \frac{1}{2} \equiv \mid \times^2 \times_2$
+N

+B $I \sqcup \mathbf{X} \coloneqq \frac{1}{2} = \mathbf{x}^2 \mathbf{X}2$

-The Stock Item defines the items (books) that are stocked on-line purchase.
-I in the warehouse for
+The Stock Item defines the items (books) that are son-line purchase. stocked in the warehouse for

-Where to find the Glossary
+Where to find the Glossary Ribb on: Design > Dictionary > Glossary

-Usage of the Glossary The project Glossary can be used to record the important terms of a project or domain grouped by the type of term, allowing business, technical and domain specific types to be defined.
-A glossary report can be generated as a stand alone report or the glossary can be included as a section of another document.
+Usage of the Glossary doma speci project Glossary can be used to record the imp ain grouped by the type of term, allowing bus ific types to be defined.
+A Glossary Report ca rt or the glossary can be included as a section iness, technical and domain n be generated as a stand alone

-Options for the Glossary The Glossary has a number of options to determine the terms that are displayed in the list and to define the style that is used for types of terms in documentation.
+Options for the Glossary Glossary has a number of options to determin ist and to define the style that is used for type

-° Add New
+^ Add New

 Assign Markup Styles

 Modify Selected

 Field Chooser

 Enable Group Box

+0

-٩ Toggle Filter Bar
+2 Toggle Filter Bar

 Rename Type

 Set term filter

 Print List

 × Delete

+·

-Learn more about the Glossary
+Learn more about the Glossary Mod el Glossary

-Model Glossary

-Glossal y

-Image Manager